MicrosoftDocs/cpp-docs/docs/extensions/generic-classes-cpp-cli.md

 All types of methods in generic classes can be generic, including static, instance, and virtual methods.

-## Example: Declare and using generic methods
+## Example: Declare and use generic methods

 The following example demonstrates declaring and using generic methods within generic classes: